By ES HETHCOX & MEAGHAN MCINTYRE

 Students call for change

-While administrators hold to their concerns regarding mace, many students call for change regarding the policy.
+While administrators hold to their concerns regarding pepper spray, many students call for change regarding the policy.

 Sophomore Ashleigh DiBenedetto, a survivor of sexual assault, prefers to be in control of how she can protect herself.